 There is a lot of work that goes into getting your drivers license.
 You have to be able to follow the rules of the road while also understanding the reasoning behind those rules.
 During your road test, you could be automatically disqualified from getting your license if you go even slightly above the speed limit or if you make a turn at a red light when you are not allowed to.
 What can you do to ensure that your road test goes smoothly?

-Spend Many Hours Practicing Behind The Wheel
+Spend Some Time Practicing Behind The Wheel

 The only way to learn how to drive a car is to spend time driving a car.
 Ask your parents, grandparents or anyone over the age of 21 to take you driving whenever possible.
 On your first few trips, you should limit yourself to driving on familiar roads in good driving conditions.
 As you start to feel more comfortable behind the wheel, you can then start to drive when it is snowing out or when the roads are icy.